Qbop981001/emotion-aware-eca/README.md

 run train_qa.py/train_untyped_marker.py/train_typed_marker.py

+By default, the model will use the lexicon-calibrated emotions, if you want to reproduce the results with the original results of emotion extraction you can set the value LEXICON in the data_processing_\*.py file to FALSE

 As we are clearing up our code, we will add environment requirements and provide better code for easier training.

+Requirements:\
+pytorch\
+transformers\
+numpy\
+sklean\
+pandas